loldenburg/target.en/help/c-recommendations/c-design-overview/template-faq.md

 ## Can I use a profile script in a Recommendations design? {#section_6BD55203984A4D80A0C6F241AD7806DF}

 Yes.
-However, you must add a backslash (\) before the $ in the profile script name.
+To use profile script, wrap the name in `\${...}`.
+For example, if your profile script is named `user.basket`, in design, you can use refer it as `\${user.basket}`.
+Note, the backslash implies that the profile script is not rendered by Velocity.
+Therefore, you cannot perform any operations on it in Velocity template.
+The value will be directly printed on the page.